michaeladavis2308/alx-system_engineering-devops/0x01-shell_permissions/README.md

+* 3-new_owner
+-  a script that changes the owner of the file hello to the user betty

 * 7-everybody
 - a script that adds execution permission to the owner, the group owner and the other users, to the file hello